ddev/ddev/docs/users/extend/additional-hostnames.md

 - it.mysite
 ```

-This configuration would result in working hostnames of mysite.ddev.local, extraname.ddev.local, fr.mysite.ddev.local, es.mysite.ddev.local, and it.mysite.ddev.local (with full http and https URLs for each).
+This configuration would result in working hostnames of mysite.ddev.site, extraname.ddev.site, fr.mysite.ddev.site, es.mysite.ddev.site, and it.mysite.ddev.site (with full http and https URLs for each).

-**Although we recommend extreme care with this feature**, you can also provide additional_fqdn entries, which don't use the ".ddev.local" top-level domain.  **This feature populates your hosts file with entries which may hide the real DNS entries on the internet, causing way too much head-scratching.**
+**Although we recommend extreme care with this feature**, you can also provide additional_fqdn entries, which don't use the ".ddev.site" top-level domain.  **This feature populates your hosts file with entries which may hide the real DNS entries on the internet, causing way too much head-scratching.**

 ```
 name: somename